 • Common irritant foods: dairy, wheat, soy, corn and eggs

 • All processed foods (anything that comes in a box)

 During this time, make sure to drink at least 64 oz of water (not just liquid, but water), and do your best to choose organic and non-gmo foods.

 After the three weeks are up, you can reintroduce each of these foods/drinks back into your diet one at a time, for three days straight, so you can see how each one affects you.
 Note that sometimes a food reaction will not happen until the next day, and by testing each one for three days you will have pretty clear information about how well you tolerate it (or don’t!).
 I have found that some of my patients’ persistent symptoms are not caused by internal imbalance, but instead are the result of something they are eating or drinking.
 Feel free to add other foods to this diet if you suspect they might be troublesome for you (sugar, legumes, nightshades).

 Through this simple elimination and detox diet, you will not only feel better, you will also discover if one of these commonly problematic foods is causing any symptoms.
 If that’s the case, this is valuable information and you can simply take it out of your diet for good.

 With each of these three exercises, you will be supporting the Wood element in your life and taking advantage of the very powerful energy of spring.
 This is the burst that turns a seed into a plant, that busts a chick out of its egg, and that takes you from where you are to where you’d like to be.
+As you take advantage of all that Wood has to offer you in the forward movement of your life, you’ll get some relief from tension stress and get a jump on your goals.
 Happy spring!